henchman21/dnsupdate-ws/FLOW.md

 ## get_ipv4 ##

 When called, returns the current A record for HOSTNAME or HOST + ZONE.
+Allows for comparison with current IP for manual updates via ```update_ipv4```

 Parameters: